SNStatComp/rtrim/README.md

 ### Install the review version (beta)

+**Update:** Review version 0.0.3.2 is now (2016-10-24) available.

-A review release (version 0.0.3.1) can now be installed with the following instructions.
+A review release (version 0.0.3.2) can now be installed with the following instructions.

 1. If you are a Windows user, first install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).